theolivenbaum/resin/README.md

 Indexed fields (both analyzed and unanalyzed) can participate in queries.
 Primary keys or paths used as identifiers should not be analyzed but certanly indexed and if they're significant enough, also stored.

 ## Compression
-Analyzed data is compressed in a trie.
+Analyzed data is compressed in a corpus-wide trie.

-Stored data can be compressed with either QuickLZ or GZip.
+Stored document fields can be compressed individually with either QuickLZ or GZip.
 For unstructured data this leaves a smaller footprint on disk and enables faster writes.

 Compressing stored data affects querying very little.
 In some scenarios it also speeds up writing.